ThirdRealityStudios/GUInness/README.md

-**A simple API to make 2D game (engine) development easier and GUIs more customizable with pure Java☕️**
+**A lightweight API to make the development of 2D game engines and GUIs easier, using Swing* **

+* a porting to OpenGL is might be considered.

-If you want to test this API first, you can just download the binaries ("bin"-folder) and run the Main.class file.
+If you want to test this API first, you can just download the binaries ("bin"-folder) and run the Main.class file in package "org.thirdreality.guinness.sample".
-It will give you a look through all the features which are available currently.
+It will give you a rough look through all the features which are available currently.
-Don't get too frustrated by the old graphics as you can actually overwrite the whole design easily.
-Currently, the focus of the development goes on solidity and stability before anything else.

 # First Impression